-Seek relief for skin troubles with the help of acacia.
-This herb is found in both acacia gum and acacia flowers.
-Though these two natural substances are distinct, they offer some of the same beneficial properties, including helping to soothe and protect irritated skin.
+Seek soothing relief for the skin with the help of acacia gum and flowers.
+Though these two species are distinct, they offer similar beneficial properties for the skin.
 Learn more about each of these products and find out how to use them to your benefit when you shop online at Penn Herb Company.

 The False Acacia is a type of flowering tree that produces clusters of fragrant white and yellow blooms.
 Those buds are called acacia flowers, and they can be harvested for use in herbal remedies.
 It is primarily taken for protective and soothing effects on irritated skin and tissue.
 Traditionally, some herbalists have also used acacia flowers as a mild laxative for the relief of occasional constipation.